 Be sure to apply the foundation in light layers and blend the edges for a smooth look.

 For the best results, be sure to select a full coverage foundation.
-I have written a depth guide on some of the best full coverage foundations, check it out when you have time.

 We created a video to show you how to use lipstick and eyeshadow to cover your hickey.
 Check it out below: